qaware/protocurl/TESTS.md

 # Tests

-Automated tests are setup via GitHub Actions [here](.github/workflows/test.yml).
+The tests are run automatically via GitHub Actions [here](.github/workflows/test.yml).

 To run the tests locally: